Flashpoint (TV series): Home media and streaming

 In DVD region 1, Phase 4 Films has released all five seasons on DVD in Canada, while in the United States, CBS DVD (distributed by Paramount Home Entertainment) has released the first four seasons.
 The final season was released in the United States on March 18, 2014.
 Phase 4 Films released Flashpoint: The Complete Series on DVD in Canada on November 5, 2013.
 The 19-disc set features all 75 episodes of the series as well as bonus features.
 In Region 2, the complete first season was released on DVD in the UK on April 13, 2009 by ITV DVD.
 In France, the first three seasons were released on DVD by Koba Films.
 In Region 3, STG Multimedia released the complete first season on DVD in Thailand on April 9, 2011.
 The complete second season was released on May 20, 2011.
 In Region 4, Hopscotch Entertainment has released the first three seasons on DVD in Australia.
+As of September 2026, all 75 episodes of the series are currently available on Paramount+ and The Roku Channel in the United States and Crave and Netflix in Canada.